 Although slavery was abolished in the UK in 1833, estimates show that there are twice the number of slaves in the UK than there ever were in the 19th century.
 In fact, modern day slavery is so widespread that the UN Office on Drugs and Crime warns that ‘every single person will have come into contact with a victim of trafficking without noticing it.’

-Since 2017, more than 550 Vietnamese nationals have been identified as potential victims of labour slavery in the UK, with a high proportion of these being forced to work long hours in nail salons for little or no money.
+Since 2017, more than 550 Vietnamese nationals have been identified as potential victims of human trafficking in the UK, with a high proportion of these being forced to work long hours in nail salons for little or no money.

-The victims, the majority of which are young males, are told by their traffickers on arrival in the UK that they owe vast sums of money to them for arranging their travel.
+The victims of human trafficking in nail salons, the majority of which are young males, are told by their traffickers on arrival in the UK that they owe vast sums of money to them for arranging their travel.
 These costs can be as high as £20,000, and so from day one, the victim is working in order to pay off their ‘debt’ to the trafficker.

 What’s more, victims often live in cramped and squalid conditions with up to 10 people sharing a room, often on the premises of the salon.
 With no legal status in the UK, no idea where they are or where to go for help, and limited English, the victims are trapped, aware that their situation is terrible, but powerless to do anything about it.

-Nail bars are great place for the slave owners to hide their victims in plain sight.
+Vietnamese nail salons are great place for the slave owners/human traffickers to hide their victims in plain sight.
 The demand for budget beauty treatments on our high streets means that these discounted nail salons will never be short of business, and these cash-only stores are often used by Vietnamese organised crime gangs to launder money from cannabis farms and prostitution rings, which also benefit from slave labour.

-The phenomenon of modern day slavery in Vietnamese nail salons is so prevalent that Kevin Hyland, Britain’s Independent Anti-Slavery Commissioner, proposed that the Home Office should work with the Association of Nail Technicians to implement new measures that combat modern day slavery in nail salons and consider whether specific licensing for technicians should be mandatory.
+The phenomenon of human trafficking in nail salons is so prevalent that Kevin Hyland, Britain’s Independent Anti-Slavery Commissioner, proposed that the Home Office should work with the Association of Nail Technicians to implement new measures that combat human trafficking in nail salons and consider whether specific licensing for technicians should be mandatory.

 - Are they unwilling to make eye contact or engage with you?